opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 > by straight line or planar interpolation between sets of points (Section 4.19).

 In contrast, Geography data types are newer and have slightly more variation among implementations.
-Broadly, all of them define adjascent coordinates in a line or polygon to be connected as a **geodesic**, or the shortest path between them over the "surface of the Earth"[^6].
+Broadly, all of them define adjacent coordinates in a line or polygon to be connected as a **geodesic**, or the shortest path between them over the "surface of the Earth"[^6].
 Some selected definitions
 include: